phalcon/documentation/docs/api/phalcon_acl.md

 ): bool;
 ```

 Adds a role to the ACL list.
+The second parameter lets to inherit access
-Second parameter allows inheriting access data from other existing role
+from an existing role

-If the role already exists this method returns `false` and the
-`accessInherits` argument is ignored; the existing role is left
-unchanged.

 ```php
 $acl->addRole(